transparentdemocracy/backend/README.md

 ```bash
 ./runApplication
 ```
 This will build and run the application.
 In order to have a frontend, you will need the companion project voting-website which will connect to this server.
-The configuration is currently limited to both application running on the same machine,
+The configuration is currently limited to both application running on the same machine.

+If you run the application directly from your IDEA, make sure to have run the mvn build once before.
+Otherwise the data files from the other project will not be copied and thus not present.